Jhaveri-Jeet/Django-CRUD/README.md

 ## Templates and Static Files 🎨

-Templates and static files are crucial for rendering HTML and serving CSS, JavaScript, and images.
+Templates and static files are essential for rendering HTML and serving CSS, JavaScript, and images.

 ### Creating Templates 🖌️